Saharsha-N/CfC_Improvement/README.md

 ## Current Improvements from Base CfC

-- Integration of SeLU's to minimize the vanishing gradient problem
+- Integration of SeLU's in LSTM hidden layers to minimize the vanishing gradient problem
 	- SELU(x) = λ * (x if x > 0 else α * (exp(x) - 1))
 	- λ and α are constants with specific values that ensure self-normalization.
 - Benefits: